THE PARCELPORT FOUNDER’S STORY

-In 2013, the company faced its first big challenge and knowing that most start-up companies will fail in their first year, I bought out the other shareholder and brought my partner Eva in to help turn the company around.
+In 2013, the company faced its first big challenge, most start-up companies will fail in their first year, I bought out the other shareholder and brought Eva in to help turn the company around.

 In the early days, as a small company everyone have to do everything, big or small - when we come to work we leave our ego at the door.
 When a customer rang our customer service line, it would usually be me or Eva who answers the phone.
 Eva’s previous job was Group General Manager of the multi-national Lei Garden Group with over 2000 employees worldwide.
 She used to have her own Personal Assistant do all these things for her so working for a small start-up company was a bit of a culture shock for her.
 She went back to do what she did best before she was GM, which is Sales, and over the next few years our business grew exponentially.

 In 2016, the company was ranked 170th in the Deloitte Fast 500 index of the 500 fastest growing technology companies in the Asia Pacific.
 The following year we were a Finalist at the Westpac Best Emerging Business Awards, Zino Venture’s New Kiwi Challenge and Techcrunch’s Start-Up Battlefield.
 Despite having some small success, Parcelport is still largely an underdog.
 We were up against industry giants and incumbents - knocking on many doors and having doors slam shut in front of us.
 Fortunately, technology is on our side.
 The internet has allowed online businesses to take on traditional business models and an increasing number of industry players are starting to approach us.